 Recommendation: ISO 27001 first

-Post-Brexit, the UK retained ISO 27001 as its standard for government supply chains (Cyber Essentials Plus is the lighter-touch alternative).
+UK government supply chains require ISO 27001.
+Cyber Essentials Plus is the lighter alternative.
 SOC 2 has limited traction in UK procurement.

 Scenario

-HIPAA requires Business Associate Agreements.
-SOC 2 with Privacy TSC demonstrates compliance to US healthcare buyers more directly than ISO 27001.
+SOC 2 with Privacy TSC demonstrates HIPAA compliance to US healthcare buyers more directly than ISO 27001.

 Scenario

-Defence supply chains in the UK, EU, and Australia mandate ISO 27001.
-US defence requires CMMC, which is a separate framework above and beyond both standards.
+UK, EU, and Australian defence mandate ISO 27001.
+US defence requires CMMC (a separate framework above both standards).

 Detailed Comparison